CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/Generating an Account for Globus.md

----
-title: "Generating an Account"
+title: "Generating an Account for Globus"
----

 questions:
 - "How do I generate an account for Globus and connect it with my university?"
 objectives: